 A good luck herb, parsley can be carried to increase your luck and attract positive energies.
 You can also burn dried parsley to improve divination practices.
 It also promotes health so adding this as a colorful finish to your dishes is an easy way to add some healing magick to your day!

-So those are my top 3 favorite herbs to grow for kitchen magick!
+So, those are my top 3 favorite herbs to grow for kitchen magick!
 The best part?
 You can grow them together in a single container!
 They compliment each other quite well and all have very similar needs in terms of care.
-So if you’ve been wanting to try your hand at growing some plants indoors and incorporate some green witchcraft into your practice, I highly recommend starting with these three easy to grow herbs.
+So if you’ve been wanting to try your hand at growing some plants indoors and incorporate some green witchcraft into your practice, we highly recommend starting with these three easy to grow herbs.
 Get your hands dirty and sprout some magick today 🌱